kon-218/kon-218.github.io/_posts/portfolio/2024-08-04-atmospec-visualization-module.md

 sidebar_content: "_sidebar_atmospec.html"
 subheadline: Data Visualization
 title:  "Atmospec Visualization Module"
-teaser: "An interactive data visualization module"
+teaser: "An interactive data visualization module, allowing for the exploration of photolysis properties in Atmospec.
+The photolysis rate constant was calculated using dynamic inputs from the user, and the graph is updated in real-time, allowing for researchers to interact with their results, and explore changes in data."
 breadcrumb: true
 tags:
     - Atmospec